Talk to your agents

 • Returns: The agent's response as text content

 Example usage in Cursor: When the MCP server is configured, Cursor will automatically discover this tool and you can use it by asking questions.
-The tool will route your query to the appropriate agent in your graph and return the response.
+The tool will route your query to the appropriate sub-agent in your agent and return the response.

 The tool handles: